 For dreamy beaches, fascinating history and exciting water-sports, look no further than the African island of Zanzibar.
-If you’re going backpacking in Zanzibar, here are the best things to do on the island.
+If you’re going backpacking in Zanzibar and you’re on a budget, here are all the best things to do in Zanzibar.

 Arriving on the island